-The exceptions are monies owing to Centrelink, Child Support, HECS Debt, and what are known as Court Imposed Fines, and finally, debt incurred by Fraud.
+The exceptions are monies owing to Centrelink, Child Support, HECS Debt, and what is known as Court Imposed Fines, and finally, debt incurred by Fraud.

-When you go bankrupt this sort of debt is simply cancelled immediately as far as you are concerned, you personally don’t owe it anymore, and never will, as it simply becomes debt owing by your bankrupt estate, and over the next three years it is sorted out by your Registered Bankruptcy Trustee.
-But let me stress, because I sometimes hear that you’ve been told otherwise, from day 1, as soon as you become bankrupt, you do not owe it any more.
+When you go bankrupt this sort of debt is simply canceled immediately as far as you are concerned, you personally don’t owe it anymore, and never will, as it simply becomes debt owing by your bankrupt estate, and over the next three years it is sorted out by your Registered Bankruptcy Trustee.
+But let me stress, because I sometimes hear that you’ve been told otherwise, from day 1, as soon as you become bankrupt, you do not owe it anymore.

 If you have been paying any of this sort of debt by direct debits from your bank account, go to the bank and cancel these arrangements.